Samsung/tizen-docs/docs/platform/what-is-tizen/overview.md

 Tizen allows developers to make various kinds of devices and develop applications for the devices.
 Tizen provides a building block pool of components mainly based on the Tizen API sets.

-Tizen custom device can be created by combining API building blocks in various ways as per the requirements.
+Tizen custom devices can be created by combining API building blocks in various ways as per the requirements.
 Required packages are installed based on the dependencies related to the specified building blocks.

 For more information, please reference [Tizen custom device](profiles/tizen_custom.md).